A New Middle School

 This is a pretty standard middle school that focuses on flexible learning environments, safety, accessibility, and easy supervision.
 While Whitefish Bay’s new middle school will be larger (since we have larger enrollment), it will have similar features as Bayside’s new middle school.

 What Will Actually Be In the New Middle School?
-How Big Will It Be?

 What’s Going Into the Cost of the Middle School?